Delivery of infrastructure

 $30 million freight terminal for Bromelton SDA

-Site works have commenced to construct a $30 million intermodal rail freight facility to accommodate SCT Logistics (Specialised Container Transport), a national transport and logistics company operating rail and road haulage.
-SCT Logistics will commence operations at Bromelton by January 2017.
-The 130 hectare site is strategically located at Beaudesert – Boonah Road, Bromelton and adjoins the dual gauge Brisbane to Sydney rail line.
+SCT Logistics is a national transport and logistics company operating rail and road haulage.
+It is strategically located on a 130 hectare site at Beaudesert – Boonah Road, Bromelton and adjoins the National standard gauge rail line between Brisbane and Sydney.

-The Coordinator-General has approved a proposal by SCT Logistics for a material change of use for High Impact Industry (intermodal rail freight facility and warehouses).
-The approval for the rail freight facility includes a main transit warehouse, a supporting office, rail sidings and a hardstand area.
-The initial stages of development will generate 200 construction jobs and 130 operational jobs.
+The Coordinator-General approved SCT Logistics proposal for a material change of use for High Impact Industry (intermodal rail freight facility and warehouses).
+The approval for the intermodal rail freight facility includes a main transit warehouse, a supporting office, rail sidings and a hardstand area.
+The new facility provides up to 75 local jobs with further employment opportunities to be created as SCT Logistics moves into the next phase of operations.

 The $30 million intermodal rail freight facility supports the strategic vision for the Bromelton SDA to maximise the utilisation of the rail network by providing for multi modal freight transport interchanges and facilities.